 Status and Distribution

 Considered extinct, not having been recorded in Britain since 1926 although it is suggested it may be overlooked.
-Prior to then the moth occured at a dozen or so widely separated parts of England from Kent in the south-east, Gloucestershire and Herefordshire in the west, to Durham in the north.
+Formerly occured at a dozen or so widely separated parts of England from Kent in the south-east, Gloucestershire and Herefordshire in the west, to south Cumbria and Durham in the north.

 Photographs of a set male and female can be seen on the Natural History Museum, Cockayne collection website: